JCox06/SpectatorModeRewrite/readme.md

 # the player will be vanished regardless if they have supervanish permissions if you enable this option.
 # if you don't want players to enter vanish when using spectator mode with /gamemode, disable watch-gamemode
 supervanish-hook: false

+# What game mode to change back to. options: survival, creative, adventure
+switch-back-to: survival

 ### Message section ###
 #Adding /actionbar/ in front of a message, will make it appear in the actionbar instead of the chat